-Stockholder ratification of the selection of KMJ as our independent registered public accounting firm is not required by our Bylaws or otherwise.
+Stockholder ratification of the selection of KMJ, or its successor, as our independent registered public accounting firm is not required by our Bylaws or otherwise.
 However, the Board is submitting the selection of KMJ to the stockholders for ratification as a matter of good corporate practice.
-If the stockholders do not ratify the selection, the Board and our Audit Committee will reconsider whether or not to retain KMJ.
-Even if the selection is ratified, the Board and the Audit Committee may, in their discretion, direct the appointment of a different independent registered public accounting firm at any time during the year if they determine that such a change would be in our and our stockholders' best interests.
+If the stockholders do not ratify the selection, our Audit Committee will reconsider whether or not to retain KMJ.
+Even if the selection is ratified, the Audit Committee may, in its discretion, direct the appointment of a different independent registered public accounting firm at any time during the year if it determines that such a change would be in our and our stockholders' best interests.